 IFRS 16 Leases results in the recognition of almost all leases in the statements of financial position.
 The standard removes the current distinction between operating and financing leases and requires recognition of an asset (the right to use the leased item) and a financial liability to pay rentals for virtually all lease contracts.
 The Group and Company have adopted IFRS 16 from 1 October 2019, but has not restated comparatives for 2019, as permitted under the specific transition provisions, i.e. using the modified retrospective method.
 Under this method, the standard is applied retrospectively with the cumulative effect of initially applying the standard recognised at the date of initial application.
-The Group and Company elected to use the transition practical expedient to not reassess whether a contract is or contains a lease at 1 October 2019.
+The Group and Company applied the transition practical expedient to not reasses whether a contract is or contains a lease at 1 October 2019.
 Instead, the Group and Company applied the standard only to contracts that were previously identified as leases applying IAS 17 and IFRIC 4 at the date of initial application.
-The reclassifications and adjustments arising from the new leasing rules are recognised in the opening statements of financial position on 1 October 2019.
 The new accounting policies are disclosed in note 49.